Global Assessment Certificate Program (GAC)

-When students successfully complete the GAC, they are able to apply to any one of the GAC Pathway Universities, subject to meeting their individual requirements.
+When students successfully complete the GAC, they are able to apply to any one of the GAC Partner Universities, subject to meeting their individual requirements.
 Each university has different entry levels for GAC graduates, including English language and academic minimum requirements.

 What is in the Global Assessment Certificate™ Program?

 The GAC consists of Levels I―III, with a fast track option available for those who meet the specified entry requirements.
 GAC modules include Academic English, Mathematics, Computing, Study Skills, Business, Science and Social Science supported by a systematic study of learning skills for success at university.

 Elective units allow students to choose between the International English Language Testing System™ (IELTS) and the Test of English as a Foreign Language® (TOEFL) preparation, and they also have the option of taking an additional mathematics module during Level III.

 A key feature of the Global Assessment Certificate™ program is that it can be delivered in different models.